digitaltrails/vdu_controls/Lux-metering.md

 ### How to tell if a webcam has a manual exposure option

-Both of the scripts are set to use options available with a __Logitech Webcam C270__, they may need editing to use similar options on other webcams.
+When attempting to use these scripts with a webcam, it's first necessary to find out whether the webcam has any options for manual exposure and how to configure them.
+Both of the scripts are set to use options available with a  __Logitech Webcam C270__, the scripts, or their associated config file, may need editing to employ similar options on other webcams.

-The `Video for Linux` command `v4l-ctl --list-ctrls-menu` can be used to find out what a camera supports, for example, here is the output for a Logitech Webcam C270:
+The `Video for Linux` command `v4l-ctl --list-ctrls-menu` can be used to find out what options a webcam supports, for example, here is the output for a Logitech Webcam C270:
 ```
 % v4l2-ctl -d /dev/video0 --list-ctrls-menus                                                         1 ↵  10293  07:56:22